isaacnewtonfx/CartoXAI/README.md

 If the operating system Python version is at least 3 and above, this option could be used.
 Otherwise, Python version 2 is not supported by the program and therefore a virtual Python environment must be installed which is outlined in the section below.

-1. Open the command prompt and navigate to the root folder.
+1. Open the Command Prompt and navigate to the root folder.
 Execute the command >> pip in-stall -r requirements.txt
 2. Verify that the packages have been installed by executing the command >> pip list
 3. If a package fails to install, attempt to install it separately >> pip install package_name

 **Installing dependencies into a virtual Python environment**

-The virtual environment manager Anaconda or miniconda can be used.
-Anaconda offers a graphical user interface while miniconda does not.
+The virtual environment manager Anaconda or Miniconda can be used.
+Anaconda offers a graphical user interface while Miniconda does not.
 Therefore beginners may find Anaconda more user-friendly.

 **To use Anaconda**: